pump

 States of Matter

-• identify the part played by evaporation and condensation in the water cycle
+• Identify the part played by evaporation and condensation in the water cycle.

 Human and physical geography

-• describe and understand key aspects of: the water cycle, types of settlement and land use, and the distribution of natural resources including energy, food, minerals and water
+• Describe and understand key aspects of: the water cycle, types of settlement and land use, and the distribution of natural resources including energy, food, minerals and water